 How am I covered for medical expenses on overseas trips?

-One of the most important areas of coverage for overseas travel insurance is cover for emergency medical expenses and emergency evacuation.
-Most insurers will provide cover for:
+One of the most important areas of coverage for overseas travel insurance is coverage for emergency medical expenses and emergency evacuation.
+Most insurers will provide coverage for:

 - Emergency overseas medical assistance.
 This will usually include 24 hour emergency medical assistance, ambulance charges, medical evacuations and messages to relatives.

 - Emergency hospital expenses.
-Provides cover for overseas medical treatment if you’re injured or become sick overseas.
+Provides coverage for overseas medical treatment if you’re injured or become sick overseas.
 This could include medical, hospital, surgical and nursing costs.

-- Overseas dental cover.
-Provides cover for emergency dental treatment to relieve sudden and acute pain.
+- Overseas dental coverage.
+Provides coverage for emergency dental treatment to relieve sudden and acute pain.

 - Hospital cash allowance.
 Provides coverage for up to a maximum amount if you are hospitalized for longer than 48 hours.